cauabernardino/cauabernardino/README.md

 ### I am Cauã Bernardino, an aerospace engineer and developer. 👨‍💻🛰🚀✈

-- 🌱 I’m currently learning: JavaScript (Node.js, React), Scripting in Python/Bash
+- 🌱 I’m currently learning: Deeping on APIs and web dev with Django and Django REST.
+Automation and Testings with Python and Bash.
-- 🔭 I’m currently working on: [Mars Mission](https://github.com/cauabernardino/mars_mission) and my masters thesis 😁
+- 🔭 I’m currently working on: My masters thesis and study projects 😁
 - ⚡ Fun(?!) fact: I am a Control Systems Engineering masters student

 ### Knowledge